cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/incorporating-deseqdataset-into-microbiomestat.md

 description: A guide on importing data from DESeqDataSet format into the MicrobiomeStat framework.
 ---

-# Incorporating DESeqDataSet into MicrobiomeStat
+# Converting DESeqDataSet into MicrobiomeStat

 This guide provides a systematic approach for importing data from the DESeqDataSet format to MicrobiomeStat.